Spanish Working Holiday Visa Guide

 What Is A Working Holiday Visa?

-A Working Holiday Visa (WHV) is a type of visa that allows you to travel and work in a certain country for some months.
+A Working Holiday Visa (WHV) is a type of visa that allows you to travel and work in a certain country for 1-2 years.

 Working Holiday Visas are generally valid for 12 months.
 Some might be extended for another 6 or 12 months.